Christmas at Disney World

 Even more astounding is that these decorations spring up literally overnight after the Halloween season ends.

 A favorite for many years was the Cinderella Castle Dream Lights décor package, which saw the iconic castle simply smothered in a stunning holiday lights display that mimicked ice and snow.
-Sadly, the Dream Lights did not return for the 2022 season, thanks partly to extra décor on the castle for the 50th-anniversary celebration.
-In their place, Disney promises to continue with the “Beacons of Magic” projection effects, adding a holiday edition that dresses the castle up in nighttime holiday décor.
+Sadly, the Dream Lights have been missing for several years and projections have been used in their place.

 Mickey’s Very Merry Christmas Party

-The flagship event of the Christmas Season is Mickey’s Very Merry Christmas Party.
+The flagship event of the Christmas Season at Disney World is Mickey’s Very Merry Christmas Party.
 This nighttime event is offered select nights in November and December, after the Magic Kingdom closes for the day.
-You’ll have to pay a separate admission — ranging from $149-199 per adult (kids slightly less) — depending on the date you choose to attend.
+You’ll have to pay a separate admission, the price of which varies depending on the date you choose to attend.

 In addition to shorter lines for rides thanks to attendance limits, you’ll also enjoy the Mickey’s Most Merriest Celebration stage show, Minnie’s Wonderful Christmastime Fireworks, the Mickey’s Once Upon a Christmastime Parade featuring Santa, reindeer, and toy soldiers.

 Some attractions also receive a special holiday makeover.
-The Jungle Cruise becomes the Jingle Cruise, and there are special enhancements to Space Mountain, Tomorrowland Speedway, Monsters Inc Laugh Floor, and the Mad Tea Party.
+In years past we’ve seen the Jungle Cruise become the Jingle Cruise, along with special enhancements to Space Mountain, Tomorrowland Speedway, Monsters Inc Laugh Floor, and the Mad Tea Party.

 A sweet feature of the evening is the chance to enjoy free cookies and hot cocoa throughout the park all night long.